Audition CLOSED: The Mousetrap

 Audition Information

 Tex*Rep performs four productions per year.
-Two of the plays are produced in partnership with the Texarkana College Department of Drama.
+Two of the plays are produced in partnership with Texarkana College.
 All of the plays are currently performed at the Stilwell Theatre on the Texarkana College Campus.
 Auditions for all of the plays are also held at the Stilwell Theatre.
 All auditions for shows are “open,” i.e., anyone who auditions will have an equal opportunity to compete for any role for which he/she could be qualified.

 F.A.Q.s